AG7GN/kenwood/README.md

 	1. Changing the frequency, modulation, step, tone, tone frequency, reverse or shift in the GUI while in memory mode will prompt the user to modify the memory or copy the memory contents to VFO and then make the modifications.
 While in VFO mode, if the user attempts to change the frequency to one that is not in the band currently set on that side of the radio, the user will be prompted to either modify the memory or abort the change.

-	1. If you use the shell script (`710.sh`) to change the frequency, the script will first change the mode to VFO (if it's not already in that mode) and attempt to set the desired frequency.
+	1. If you use the shell script (`710.sh`) on Linux/MacOS to change the frequency, the script will first change the mode to VFO (if it's not already in that mode) and attempt to set the desired frequency.
 If the desired frequency is not in the currently set frequency band for that side, the frequency will not be changed.

 	The workaround for the inability to use CAT to change the frequency band is to set your commonly used frequencies in memory locations and use the scripts to put the radio in MR mode and set a certain memory channel.
 One easy way to program the radio's memories is to use `chirp`. `chirp` uses the same serial/USB cable as the `710` scripts.